A-J-Bauer/ASA/README.md

 * NANO (clone)

-**Baud Rate**
+**Baud Rate:**

 You can change the baud rate to e.g. 19200 by entering ':baud 19200'.

-The baud rate will be stored in local storage and therefore will persist until changed again.
+The baud rate will be stored in local storage and will persist until changed again.

 ![baud](https://github.com/A-J-Bauer/asa/blob/main/readme_img/baudrate.png)